Hoosiers vs. Golden Flashes: First Round Betting Trends, Record ATS, Home/Road Splits

 Indiana vs. Kent State: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 4 Indiana Hoosiers (22-11) are 4.5-point favorites to advance to the second round of the NCAA Tournament when they meet the No. 13 Kent State Golden Flashes (28-6) on Friday, starting at 9:55 PM on TBS.
-Here's everything you need to know about this 4-13 matchup before filling out your bracket.
-The matchup's over/under is 140.5.
+The No. 4 seed Indiana Hoosiers (22-11) are favored (-4.5) to beat the No. 13 seed Kent State Golden Flashes (28-6) in the first round of the NCAA Tournament on Friday at MVP Arena.
+The contest begins at 9:55 PM on TBS.
+Here are some insights about this Midwest Region contest for those filling out their brackets.
+The matchup has an over/under set at 139.5 points.

 Indiana vs. Kent State Odds & Info